 - Tidepool in North Carolina’s only natural rocky outcrop

-Your arrival to the beautiful North Carolina coast is met with the anticipation and enthusiasm of your fellow campers; now you will have the opportunity to see and interact with real live sea turtles!
+Your arrival to the beautiful North Carolina coast is met with the anticipation and enthusiasm of your fellow campers.
+You will now have the opportunity to see and interact with real live sea turtles!
 Not only will you be working with and learning from them, but you will be aiding in the rehabilitation and release of one of the oldest living creatures on the planet.
 At orientation, all rules and structure for the week will be explained by your counselors, who are equally excited.
-Then it’s off to dinner and an evening beach walk where we will spend time getting to know each other, becoming a marine biological family.
-Afterwards, we’ll head back to the suites because those sea turtles are going to be hungry in the morning, so we have to make sure we’re there on time and well rested to prepare their breakfast!
+Then it’s off to dinner and evening activities where we will spend time getting to know each other, becoming a marine biological family.
+Afterwards, we’ll head back to the bed because those sea turtles are going to be hungry in the morning, so we have to make sure we’re on time and well rested to prepare their breakfast!

 After breakfast, we’ll head straight to work at the Sea Turtle Hospital, where you have the opportunity to be volunteers at the brand new 10,000 square foot facility.
 With rooms dedicated to husbandry, surgery, and public education, there is much more space than the previous 900 square foot facility.
-Don’t forget that this is a hospital; everyone here treats it as such, so while mesmerized, keep in mind that the work here is serious.
+Don’t forget that this is a hospital.
+Everyone here treats it as such, so while mesmerized, keep in mind that the work here is serious.
 After lunch we get out and explore the salt marshes of coastal North Carolina.
 These are the vital nurseries and filters for the greater ocean, and equally important to sea turtles.
 Many juvenile species of marine life grow up here and filter feeders work diligently to remove pollutants from our ecosystem.
-After cleaning up and filling up with burritos, we’ll unwind back at the suites with some group activities before we hit the hay.
+After cleaning up and filling up with dinner, we’ll unwind with some group activities before we hit the hay.

 Following the tides, we’ll travel south to Kure Beach to the only naturally occurring intertidal ecosystem in North Carolina – the coquina outcrop.
 This ancient sandstone reef extends out from the beach and is home to specific marine species like sea liver, sea anemones, stone crabs, and who knows what else?!
 It’s a fun area to explore on our way to the Fort Fisher Aquarium.
 At the aquarium we’ll follow the flow of water from the freshwater ecosystems of southeastern North Carolina all the way out to our limestone reefs.
 We not only get to explore each of these exhibits but get to work behind the scenes and become aquarists.
-After a full day of marine adventure we will refuel at one of our favorite sandwich grilles and then it’s back to the suites to relax and reflect on the day before another early morning at the hospital.
+After a full day of marine adventure we will refuel and then it’s time to relax and reflect on the day before another early morning at the hospital.

 The alarm sounds early on your final full day, but it’s a big day, so you barely register that.
 We rise early to potentially witness one of the coolest sights for a sea turtle lover: fresh tracks in otherwise unmarked sand.
 A fresh turtle crawl!
 Mother sea turtles come lumbering out of the sea at night, lay their eggs in a trance, and then work their way back to the sea.
 Our search is followed by another morning of duties at the hospital.
-After saying goodbyes to our flippered patients, we travel to Wrightsville Beach and climb on our Stand Up Paddleboards to explore the salt marsh, this time by water.
-Quietly paddling through winding creeks and inner islands, we are able to spot herons and egrets stalking small fish and crabs amongst the grasses.
-Tonight we’ll pack and clean up after some tacos at the Tex-Mex grill.
+After saying goodbyes to our flippered patients, we travel to Wrightsville Beach to explore the salt marsh.
+T

-After a laid back breakfast we will head to the beach for bonus water time.
-With the professional instruction of our sister company, WB Surf Camp, we will spend all morning building our confidence and learning to enjoy and ride the waves that dolphins and sea turtles have been enjoying for millennia.
-After lunch on the beach it’s back to thesuites for the final packing and cleaning duties.
-After exchanging phone numbers and email addresses you say goodbye to all of your newfound friends until you meet again next year to care for the new batch of patients at the hospital!
+After a laid back breakfast it’s time to pack and say our final goodbyes.
+After exchanging phone numbers and email addresses you say goodbye to all of your new found friends until you meet again next year to care for the new batch of patients at the hospital!

 Overnight Marine Biology Camp Activities,